Are you big on creating family traditions?

-22. Picnic by the Tree
+22. Homestead Christmas Traditions of a Picnic by the Tree

 My kids get so excited when we put up the Christmas tree.
 There is something magical about it for children.

 So why not take that into consideration when creating a family tradition?
-Pack a picnic lunch or dinner one night and everybody eat on a blanket around the Christmas tree.
+Pack a picnic lunch or dinner one night and everybody eats on a blanket around the Christmas tree.
 It sounds really fun!